-Clinical Guideline Recommendations Cililical Guidellile Chronic opioid therapy may be continued, with continuous adherence monitoring, in well-selected populations, in conjunction with or after failure of other modalities of treatments with improvement in physical and functional status and minimal adverse events.
-American Pain Before initiating chronic opioid therapy, clinicians should conduct a history, Society: physical examination and appropriate testing, including an assessment of Clinical Guidelines risk of substance abuse, misuse, or addiction. for the Use of Clinicians may consider a trial of chronic opioid therapy as an option for Chronic Opioid Therapy in Chronic chronic non-cancer pain is moderate or severe, pain is having an adverse Noncancer Pain impact on function or quality of life, and potential therapeutic benefits outweigh or are likely to outweigh potential harms.
-(2009) A benefit-to-harm evaluation including a history, physical examination, and (====) appropriate diagnostic testing, should be performed and documented before and on an ongoing basis during chronic opioid therapy.
+Clinical Guideline Recommendations Chronic opioid therapy may be continued, with continuous adherence monitoring, in well-selected populations, in conjunction with or after failure of other modalities of treatments with improvement in physical and functional status and minimal adverse events.
+American Pain Society: Clinical Guidelines for the Use of Chronic Opioid Therapy in Chronic Noncancer Pain (2009) Before initiating chronic opioid therapy, clinicians should conduct a history, physical examination and appropriate testing, including an assessment of risk of substance abuse, misuse, or addiction.
+Clinicians may consider a trial of chronic opioid therapy as an option for chronic non-cancer pain is moderate or severe, pain is having an adverse impact on function or quality of life, and potential herapeutic benefits outweigh or are likely to outweigh potential harms.
+A benefit-to-harm evaluation including a history, physical examination, and appropriate diagnostic testing, should be performed and documented before and on an ongoing basis during chronic opioid therapy.
 When starting chronic opioid therapy, informed consent should be obtained.
 A continuing discussion with the patient regarding chronic opioid therapy should include goals, expectations, potential risks, and alternatives to chronic opioid therapy.
-Clinicians may consider using a written chronic opioid therapy The standard and allipsian approach with the standard and all processing a standard and a st management plan to document patent and clinician responsibilities and expectations and assist in patient education.
-Clinicians and patients should regard initial treatment with opioids as a therapeutic trial to determine whether chronic opioid therapy is appropriate.
-Opioid selection, initial dosing, and titration should be individualized according to the patient's health status, previous exposure to opioids, attainment of therapeutic goals, and predicted or observed harms.
+Clinicians may consider using a written chronic opioid therapy management plan to document patent and clinician responsibilities and expectations and patients should regard initial treatment with opioids as a therapeutic trial to determine whether chronic opioid therapy is appropriate.
+Opioid selection, initial dosing, and tiration should be individualized according to the patient's health status, previous exposure to opioids, attainment of therapeutic goals, and predicted or observed harms.
 There is insufficient evidence to recommend short-acting vs long-acting opioids, or as needed vs around-the-clock dosing of opioids.
-Methadone is characterized by complicated and variable pharmacokinetics and pharmacodynamics, and should be initiated and titrated cautiously, by clinicians familiar with its use and risks.
-Clinicians should reassess patients on chronic opioid therapy periodically and as warranted by changing circumstances.
-Monitoring should include documentation of pain intensity and level of functioning, assessments of progress toward achieving therapeutic goals, presence of adverse events, and adherence to prescribed therapies.
-In patients on chronic opioid therapy who are at high risk or who have engaged in aberrant drug-related behaviors, clinicians should periodically obtain urine drug screens or other information to confirm adherence to the chronic opioid therapy plan of care.
-In patients on chronic opioid therapy not at high risk and not known to have engaged in aberrant drug-related behaviors, clinicians should consider periodically obtaining urine drug screens or other information to confirm adherence to the chronic opioid therapy plan of care.
-Clinicians may consider chronic opioid therapy for patients with chronic non-cancer pain and history of drug abuse, psychiatric issues, or serious aberrant drug-related behaviors only if they are able to implement more frequent and stringent monitoring parameters.
-In such situations, clinicians should strongly consider consultations with a mental health or addiction specialist.Clinicians should evaluate patients engaging in aberrant drug-related Clinicians should evaluate patients engaging in aberrant drug-related behaviors for appropriateness of chronic opioid therapy or need for restructuring of therapy, referral for assistance in management, or
+Methadone is characterized by complicated and variable pharmacokinetics and pharmacokynamics, and should be individualized acutiously, by clinicians familiar with its use and risks.
+Clinicians familiar with its use and risks.
+In patients on chronic opioid therapy periodically and as warranted by changing circumstances.
+Monitoring should include documentation of pain intensi restructuring of therapy, referral for assistance in management, or